 Nutra Nuggets Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Nutra Nuggets product line lists four dry dog foods, three claimed to meet AAFCO nutrient profiles for all life stages and one for adult maintenance (Lamb Meal and Rice).
+The Nutra Nuggets product line includes four dry dog foods, two claimed to meet AAFCO nutrient profiles for all life stages and two for adult maintenance.

 - Nutra Nuggets Puppy

 - Nutra Nuggets Performance Formula

 - Nutra Nuggets Lamb Meal and Rice (3.5 stars)

 Nutra Nuggets Performance Formula was selected to represent the other products in the line for this review.

 Ingredients: Chicken by-product meal, whole grain ground corn, wheat flour, chicken fat (preserved with mixed tocopherols), brewers rice, beet pulp, egg product, flaxseed, natural chicken flavor, fish meal, potassium chloride, salt, choline chloride, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin, vitamin D supplement, folic acid